Smooth toadfish: Taxonomy

 British ichthyologist Charles Tate Regan described Spheroides liosomus in 1909 from specimens collected in Melbourne, Hobart, Flinders Island and Port Phillip.
-He noted its lack of spines compared with specimens of Tetrodon hamiltonii, and hence argued that it was a distinct and separate species.
+He noted its lack of spines compared with specimens of T. hamiltonii, and hence argued that it was a distinct and separate species.
 Australian biologist Gilbert Whitley equated Regan's description with Fréminville's original naming and gave it the combination Spheroides glaber in 1955, and later Gastrophysus glaber in 1964.

 The smooth toadfish was assigned to the genera Tetrodon (now Tetraodon) and Sphaeroides, both of which became wastebasket taxa.
 The smooth toadfish was assigned to several other genera after it became clear that it fell outside a more restricted definition of Tetr(a)odon, including Torquigener.
 Recognising that the smooth and common toadfish were distinct enough from other species to warrant their own genus and that no valid genus name existed, Hardy reassigned the two species to the new genus Tetractenos in 1983.

 Common names include smooth toadfish, smooth toado, slimey toadfish or smooth blowie.
 Along with related toadfish species, the smooth toadfish is known in Australia as a "toadie".
 Gaguni is a Tharawal name for toadfish in the Sydney region, the word recorded by William Dawes as ca-gone in his 1791 diaries of the Sydney language.

 Description

 With a total adult length of anywhere from 3 to 16 cm, the smooth toadfish has an elongate body with a rounded back and flattened belly.
 The body narrows posteriorly to the slender tail, and its fins are all elongate and rounded.
 The dorsal fin has 9 to 11 rays.
 The pectoral fin has 15 to 18 rays, the first of which is very short.
 It arises well below the level of the eye.
 The anal fin has 7–9 rays and caudal fin has 11.
 The smooth toadfish has a small mouth with thin lips at its apex and a tiny chin.
-The round eyes are adnate (unable to rotate), their upper border is level with the profile of the back and the lower border is well above the mouth.
+The round eyes are adnate (unable to rotate), their upper border level with the profile of the back and their lower border well above the mouth.
 In a slightly depressed area just in front of the eyes are two small nipple-shaped structures (papillae) that are the nasal organs.
 The openings face to the rear of the fish and are closed by flaps attached to the walls closest to the fish's midline.
 The first pharyngobranchial gill arch is elongated and narrow with many tiny teeth.
 The smooth toadfish has tiny spines that are entirely within the skin layer; these run along its back from the nasal organs almost to the dorsal fin, and along its sides from the eye to the pectoral fine, and along its underparts from behind its mouth to its vent.
 The skin is smooth even when the fish is fully inflated.
 It swallows water or air via a flap in its throat to swell itself up.